htcondor/htcondor/src/snaked/README.md

 know off the top of my head if we can make either of those clean up the coroutine.
 (Maybe have to add a special clean-up function somewhere.)

+An additional thought on the interface: instead of using actual Python objects, as convenient as they are on the C side of the API, it would be more Pythonic to just pass their type objects:

+    payload = yield (None, 0, (classad2.ClassAd, end_of_message_flag))